BorislavN/multi-chat/readme.md

 So, I decided to create this repository.
 Here I will try to implement a cross-platform chat, one that enables both JavaScript and JavaFX clients to communicate using WebSocket protocol.
-In the "minimal" packages you will find a plain java implementations.
+In the "minimal" packages you will find plain java implementations.
 In the "proper" packages - implementations using the Jakarta WebSocket API.